mturk/svcbatch/README.md

   This option disables both logging and log rotation.

-  When defined no log files or directories will be created and any output from service batch files will be discarde.
+  When defined no log files or directories will be created and any output from service batch files will be discarded.

   Use this option when output from `cmd.exe` is not needed or service batch file manages logging on its own.